flattr/wp-flattr/readme.txt

 == Changelog ==

+= 0.9.18 =
+Will now use version 0.6 of the JS API.
+Will load the JS API using https only if the blog itself is using https.
+This should make the button load a bit faster for most of you.

 = 0.9.17 =
 Fixed PHP5 detection, will now show a message rather than throwing error on PHP4.